Qiu Luan

-Qiu Luan (Note: Courtesy name: Boxiang (伯翔 (Bóxiáng))) (仇鸾 (仇鸞, Qiú Luán); 1505 – 31 August 1552), was a Chinese general who served in the Ming dynasty during the reign of the Jiajing Emperor.
+Qiu Luan (Note: Courtesy name: Boxiang (伯翔 (Bóxiáng))) (1505 – 31 August 1552) was a Chinese general who served in the Ming dynasty during the reign of the Jiajing Emperor.
 He was active on the Sino-Mongolian border and held the position of commander-in-chief of the border troops from 1550 to 1552.

 Biography

-Qiu Luan was born into a family of hereditary officers in Zhenyuan County, Shaanxi (in present-day part of Gansu).
+Qiu Luan was born during China's Ming dynasty into a family of hereditary officers in Zhenyuan County, Shaanxi (in present-day part of Gansu).
 His grandfather, Qiu Yue (1465–1521), was appointed Count of Xianning and later Marquis for his involvement in suppressing the rebellion of the Prince of Anhua in 1510.
 Qiu inherited the title in 1522.

 In 1524, he was among the officials who supported the Jiajing Emperor in the Great Rites Controversy.
-As a result, the Emperor immediately appointed him as commander of one of the twelve divisions of the Ming army stationed in the Beijing area.
+The Emperor immediately appointed him as commander of one of the twelve divisions of the Ming army stationed in the Beijing area.
 After five years, he was promoted to commander of the troops in the southern Chinese provinces of Guangdong and Guangxi.
 However, due to illness, he requested a recall in 1534.
 He resigned before receiving the Emperor's approval and was subsequently fined three months' salary.

-In 1539, Qiu was appointed as the commander of an upcoming punitive expedition to Vietnam.
+In 1539, Qiu was appointed as the commander of an upcoming punitive expedition to Đại Việt (present-day northern Vietnam).
 He accompanied the Emperor on his journey to his birthplace in Huguang as one of the deputy commanders of the entourage.
 However, in 1540, when he arrived in Guangxi to take command of the expeditionary forces and develop a plan of operation, he encountered conflict with the provincial commander of Guangdong, Liu Xun, who held the title of Marquis of Anyuan.
 In October 1540, the Emperor dismissed Qiu and appointed Liu as the commander of the expedition.
 The expedition was ultimately cancelled in June 1541.

 In 1543, Qiu was appointed as assistant commissioner of the left chief military commission.
 The following year, he was given the responsibility of overseeing the regional border command in Gansu.
 However, his superior, Zeng Xian, who was the commander of the three frontier headquarters in Shaanxi, including the Gansu headquarters, viewed him as a corrupt and incompetent officer.
 In the winter of 1547, Zeng pushed for Qiu's removal and arrest.
 This was due to a dispute over the advance against the Mongols in Ordos.
 However, in the spring of 1548, Zeng lost the Emperor's trust, which Qiu used to criticize him.
 At the same time, Zeng's supporter, the influential Grand Secretary Xia Yan, was also targeted.
 Qiu allegedly had the support of Yan Song, who was Xia's rival in the Grand Secretariat.
-As a result, Qiu was eventually freed from his charges.
+Qiu was eventually freed from his charges.